mcevoypeter/2020-aut-cs340lx/labs/21-user-processes/README.md

 ###### 1. Alias physical memory.

+As you'll discover in the next step, you often want to write to memory in a process that is not running.
+In theory you could change address spaces to do so, but if you want to write from process A to process B this doesn't work well.

+Instead many OSes use the following hack:
+  1. Alias all of phsical memory (as one contiguous chunk) to a known offset as a global mapping that will be valid in all address spaces.
+We use `PHYS_OFFSET` which is `0x80000000`.
+  2. When you want to write to physical memory, just add this offset.

+For exmaple, to write to address 0x10 we can simply do:

+    void *phys_addr(void *addr) {
+        assert(addr < PHYS_MEM_SIZE);
+        return (void*)((char*)addr+PHYS_OFFSET);
+    }

+    void copy_section(void *to,  void *from) {
+        void *addr = phys_addr(0x10, + PHYS);

 For global
      kernel entries you can just copy the page table entry to the same offset in the new page table.